Scottish Targeted Enhanced Recruitment Scheme (TERS)

 Applicants who are currently holding an NTN in Scotland in an existing GP training programme are not eligible for the payment if they apply for one of the eligible GP training posts in a Scheme programme.

 You will only receive your payment once you have signed an agreement to complete the three or four year programme without transfer to another programme.
-Should you leave your training place before completing your three year training, you will be required to make a pro-rata repayment of the payment.
-(1/36 or 1/48 per full month of uncompleted training against projected CCT date).
+Should you leave your training place before completing your training, the repayment will be:-

 NES reserves the right to follow policies on recovering bad debts, and to report to appropriate Government, health or professional bodies.